-\City acreage based on LAFCo/County provided boundary.
+City acreage based on LAFCo/County provided boundary.
 Excludes exempt parcels.

-\\Excludes SGMA-exempt (Federal) parcels and tax exempt parcels (ie. State and other public parcels)
+Excludes SGMA-exempt (Federal) parcels and tax exempt parcels (ie. State and other public parcels)

 The lands that have been identified as being subject to the GGA Operations Fee are illustrated in Figure 3.
-The proposed 2019 GGA Operations Fee, based on the Colusa Subbasin GGA portion of the 2018 tax rolls of Glenn County, lists property owners and their associated APNs that will be subject to the proposed Operations Fee and is included as Appendix B. The complete roll will be submitted to the County Department of Finance upon implementation of the GGA Operations Fee.
+The proposed 2019 GGA Operations Fee, based on the Colusa Subbasin GGA portion of the 2018 tax rolls of Glenn County, lists parcels that will be subject to the proposed Operations Fee, acreage and calculated maximum fee, and is included as Appendix B. The complete roll will be submitted to the County Department of Finance upon implementation of the GGA Operations Fee.

-The land in the Cities of Willows and Orland will not be subject to the Operations Fee.
+The parcels located within the Cities of Willows and Orland will not be subject to the Operations Fee.
 Instead, each City will pay the equivalent of the Operations Fee for the land in the City boundary and owned by the City.
 The LAFCo boundaries for each of these entities were used for assessable acreage and fee calculations.
 The agreement to fund the GGA in this manner will be memorialized in a Resolution adopted by each City.
-The Resolutions are included as Appendix C.
+Draft resolutions are included as Appendix C.